realityforge/noft/README.md

 Here are a bunch of TODO notes.
 They are just pointers to the authors about work not yet done and may not be decipherable to outside parties.

+* Add commandline tool that does the loading of `noft.rb` and runs specified `generators`

 * Add generator that generates a html view page like Font-Awesomes.
 * Add simple way to generate a github site that publishes this index page as GitHub site.